sethtrei/Team1-Fixed-By-Team3/README.md

 map.eatCookie() is only called when Pacman is above a cookie, from the Pacman.consume() function. eatCookie() removes the cookie token from various instance variables of the Map.
 It takes as a parameter the string ID of the pacman object, and returns the cookie component if Pacman successfully ate the cookie (null otherwise).

 map.eatCookie() is tested by creating a new Pacman object sharing a tile with a cookie token.
 Since the function should return the cookie component, a not-null assertion is used on the value of the function.

+### attack()
+This functions relies on the way that Ghost.attack() is implemented.
+Map.attack() will only be called by Ghost.attack(), and only after calling Map.move().
+So all it does is first do a quick check to see if the input name provided is an existing name, otherwise it returns false.
+Then it checks to see if pacman still exists in the locations data structure.
+If pacman does exist, then the attack was not successfull, but if pacman does not exist, then the attack must have been successfull to gameOver is updated to be true, and the fucntion returns true.